No results found.

 You’ll want to choose a car seat based on your child’s size and age.
-NHTSA has developed guidelines to help you decide on what is most safe for your child.
+NHTSA has developed guidelines to help you decide on what is safest for your child.
 You can also stop by a Child Car Seat Inspection Station to have a technician check your car seat.

 Is talking on a phone more dangerous than talking to a passenger?

 Yes.
 Unlike a passenger riding in the car with you, a person on the phone is not able to see when road conditions change suddenly.
 In a dangerous situation, a person in the car with you may help you out by saying “watch out!”
-However, a person on the phone will continue to talk, unaware of any potential danger, which can add to distraction and make it difficult for you to react safely.
+However, a person on the phone will continue to talk, unaware of any potential danger, which can be an added distraction, making it more difficult for you to react safely.

 Is it safe to drive while using a hands-free device (Bluetooth, etc.)?

-According to a study done by AAA, even when your hands are on the wheel and your eyes are on the road, when you talk using a hands-free device, such as a cell phone on speakerphone or a Bluetooth headset, you still experience significant impairment, including:
+According to a study done by AAA, even when your hands are on the wheel and your eyes are on the road, when you talk using a hands-free device (speakerphone or Bluetooth), you still experience significant impairment, including:

-The following graph depicts six common driver tasks according to the cognitive workload they impose on drivers.
+The following document contains a graph depicting six common driver tasks according to the cognitive workload they impose on drivers: